 Meningitis

-Inflammation of the membranes of the brain or spinal cord, usually caused by viruses or bacteria and, rarely, fungi or parasites
+Inflammation of the tissues surrounding the brain or spinal cord, usually caused by viruses or bacteria; rarely, fungi or parasites

 - Bacterial meningitis